rob-blackbourn/jetblack-pnl/README.md

 the "closing" trades.

 Typically, accountants prefer a FIFO (first in, first out) style of matching.
-So if there were a bunch of buys and then a sell, the sell would be matched with the earliest buy.
+So if there were a bunch of buys and then a sell, the sell would be matched first with the earliest buy, and then the more recent trades, until the sell quantity matched the buys.

 FIFO is used by convention.
 It's origin may be in standard accounting, where old stock might have been cheaper to acquire, and matching new sales against old